scala-native/scala-native/docs/contrib/build.rst

 --------------------------------
 In order to effectively work with Scala Native, a knowledge of the build system is very helpful.
-In general the code is built and published to your local Ivy repository so that other components in the system can depend on each other.
-Although the ``build.sbt`` file and other code in the system is the way to learn the system thoroughly, the following sections will give information that should be helpful.
+In general the code is built and published to your local Ivy repository using the `sbt` `publishLocal` command so that other components in the system can depend on each other via normal `sbt` dependencies.
+Although the ``build.sbt`` file and other code in the system is the way to learn the system thoroughly, the following sections will give information that should be helpful to get started.

 The build has roughly four groups of sub-projects as follows:

 1. The Native Scala Compiler plugin and libraries.
-Each of these depend on the next project in the list.
+Each of these projects depend on the next project in the list.

     - `nscplugin`